rJefferyXie/Pathfinding-Visualizer/README.md

 # Future Implementations <a name="future"></a>
 * More maze generator algorithms (recursive division..?)
-* Let the user search from a variety of different heuristics.
+* Let the user search from a variety of different heuristics. (euclidian distance,
   * Will likely need to change my neighbourhood definition from a 4 neighbourhood adjacency to 8 adjacency
 * Implement more algorithms (bidirectional bfs, ida*, swarm, etc)